 - Tardiness / Leaving early

-- Use of electronic devices
+- Distraction of other electronic devices (i.e. cellphones, tablets, iPads etc...)

 - Cheating or plagiarism

 - Dominating discussion / Interrupting the instructor

 - Speaking out of turn

 - Making disruptive noises

 - Inattentiveness/sleeping

 - Poor personal hygiene

 - Offensive remarks

 - Verbal or physical threats

 - Computer abuse

 Student Services may place a student on probation for no less than one week and no more than two weeks.
-At the conclusion of the probationary period, should no improvement occur, the instructor may request, to the Executive Director, a formal dismissal of the student.
-All student dismissals are reviewed by Senior Management and final decisions are made by the Executive Director based on the recommendation of the staff.
+At the conclusion of the probationary period, should no improvement occur, the instructor may request, to the Associate Executive Director, a formal dismissal of the student.
+All student dismissals are reviewed by Senior Management and final decisions are made by the Associate Executive Director based on the recommendation of the staff.
 Any student loading software on school computers that is not authorized will be expelled from school.